 How Big is Big Enough

 When shopping for a turkey, consider the number of guests you will be having for dinner.
 You will need about 1/2 pound of turkey per adult dinner guest (go with a pound per person if you want leftovers or if you do 2 rounds on the same night).
 Expecting more than 30 people for your Thanksgiving feast?
 Consider buying 2 smaller birds, or a whole turkey and one or two additional breasts to cut down on your overall cooking time.

 No matter what size bird you purchase, make sure you have a pan that is large enough, and that you are able to comfortably lift it in and out of the oven.

 Place the frozen turkey, in its original packaging, on a rimmed baking sheet (to catch any juices that may leak) and put it in the refrigerator.
-Plan on 5 hours of defrosting per pound of turkey – so a 18 pound bird would need to be defrosted for about 4 days.
+Plan on 5 hours of defrosting per pound – so an 18-pound bird would need to be defrosted for about 4 days.
 Add an extra day to be safe.

-Place the packaged turkey in a large pot or 5 gallon bucket, breast side down.
-Then place the bucket o’ turkey in the bathtub or a laundry basin and run cold water into it.
+Place the packaged turkey in a large pot or 5-gallon bucket, breastside down.
+Then place the bucket in the bathtub or a laundry basin and run cold water into it.
 Once the bucket is full, turn the cold water down to a trickle.
 The constant motion of the water will speed up the thawing process more so than leaving it in standing water.
-This defrosting method takes approximately 30 minutes per pound – so the same 18 pound turkey would be defrosted in only 9 hours.
+This defrosting method takes approximately 30 minutes per pound – so the same 18-pounder would be defrosted in only 9 hours.